-At the seventh annual Jamf Nation User Conference in 2016, IBM’s VP of Workplace as a Service, Fletcher Previn, outlined how switching to Mac had saved the company a staggering $535 per machine over 4 years.
+But at the seventh annual Jamf Nation User Conference in 2016, IBM’s VP of Workplace as a Service, Fletcher Previn, outlined how switching to Mac had saved the company a staggering $535 per machine over 4 years.

-The total cost of ownership (TCO) is the sum total of all the direct and indirect costs associated with owning a piece of hardware.
+That’s because the total cost of ownership (TCO) is the sum total of all the direct and indirect costs associated with owning a piece of hardware.
 Several factors go into the total cost of ownership, from the cost of purchasing the machine to its resale value.

 A computer’s price tag is the most obvious and immediate cost associated with the total cost of ownership.
 This goes beyond the price of the physical computer itself.
 Also consider the phone systems, switches, routers, and even the security appliances you’ll need to run your system efficiently.
 On top of the cost of hardware, you’ll also need to consider the costs of installing your specific hardware configuration as well as any possible customizations your system requires.

+In general, Mac hardware falls towards the middle of the average price range, while a Windows machine may be budget friendly, high end, or anywhere in between.
 Here’s a rundown of what you can expect to pay on any given piece of hardware:

-iMac: Starts at $1,300 for 256 GB
+iMac: Starts at $1,300